 What exactly is a dental extraction?
 This Bedford oral surgery treatment is the removal of a natural tooth to help improve oral health.
 Though it may sound scary or painful, Dr. Chris Tye’s expertise as an oral surgeon helps him to remove teeth that are negatively impacting your oral health in a safe way and with minimal discomfort.
 Dental extractions are performed for a number of reasons, but today we’re sharing three of the top reasons why Dr. Tye or Dr. Sohn or your general dentist may recommend you receive a dental extraction in the Bedford area.

 If you’re searching for the top Bedford oral surgery center in the DFW area, look no further than Texas Oral Surgery Specialists!
-Dr. Chris Tye has served the North Texas area for over 25 years, and was Tarrant County’s first dual-degreed oral surgeon – holding both dental and medical degrees.
-You can trust Dr. Tye to skillfully handle you or your loved one’s dental extraction procedure.
+Dr. Chris Tye and Dr. Andrew Sohn have served the North Texas area for over 25 years, and Dr. Tye was Tarrant County’s first dual-degreed oral surgeon – holding both dental and medical degrees.
+You can trust Dr. Tye and Dr. Sohn to skillfully handle you or your loved one’s dental extraction procedure.
 Call us today to schedule your consultation.

 Advanced Dental Decay

 When tooth enamel starts decaying, small cavities or holes in the enamel will form.
 Early intervention can eradicate the decay; your general dentist can protect enamel through dental fillings, inlays or onlays, or dental crowns.
 However, if you have missed regular examinations with your general dentist and the decay is left unchecked, it can spread and destroy much of the tooth’s outer surface.
 If the tooth cannot be saved through a dental crown or root canal, an extraction may be required.